FractalFeldspar/FractalFeldspar.github.io/_projects/mechanical-design-challenges.md

 It is especially useful to learn about mechanisms by fixing or taking apart kitchen appliances, toys, power tools, lab equipment, and other interesting machines that one encounters.
 Fixing or taking machines apart allows one to see mechanisms “in their natural habitat,” and this extra context builds up intuition about not just what mechanisms exist, but also about which mechanisms show up frequently in the real world.

 Mechanical hobbies like woodworking, lockpicking, and car modding are also valuable.
-Even though the number of mechanisms they provide exposure to may be limited, the intuition they foster about topics like stress concentrations, ease of assembly, and material properties is transferable to understanding a broad range of mechanisms.
+Even though the number of mechanisms they provide exposure to may be limited, the intuition they foster about topics like stress concentrations, material properties, and ease of assembly is transferable to understanding a broad range of mechanisms.

 Additionally, there are excellent YouTube channels that explain how complex mechanisms work and demonstrate how others design mechanisms for their personal projects:
 <ul>